A low fantasy campaign of grim deeds

 Now riven by war.
 Two factions divide Dismas.
 The city north of the River Hy has been taken by the Commonwealth Army in a fiery siege.
 Only the south districts remain loyal to the Three Kings.
 An uneasy truce abides, about which spies, profiteers and mercenaries swarm like flies.

-As if life in Dismas wasn't wretched enough, the recent dawning of the lambent Balestar in the firmament over the city presaged a night of catastrophe.
-It still lingers and many consider it a sign of the immanent apocalypse.
+As if life in Dismas wasn't wretched enough, the recent dawning of the lambent Balestar over the city presaged a night of catastrophe.
+It lingers, and many consider it a sign of the immanent apocalypse.

 Of knaves, lubberworts and goode folk